 This strategy offers protection from resignations and allows the organization to absorb the effects of unexpected absences.
 It also encourages a generous approach to vacation leaves (and the productivity boosts associated with rest and rejuvenation), because everyone knows that important work will continue to get done.

 The departure of an employee affects the business.
 But it has interpersonal implications, too, and can strongly affect his or her colleagues.
 As a result, organizations must find ways to engage employees, to build resilience, and to cultivate the ability to adjust quickly to inevitable workforce changes.

 They must take a realistic and clear-eyed view of the future to confront the inconvenient truth that they will, at some point, lose key talent.

-Looking for more valuable resources to help engage and retain your talent?
-Click to download your free guide to Building Employee Engagement: Three Elements to Include in Your Employee Engagement Strategy.
+Looking for more valuable resources to help with employee engagement and employee retention?
+Check out our free guide: Building Employee Engagement - Three Elements to Include in an Employee Engagement Strategy

 This piece originally appeared in Advanced Resources HR Insights Magazine.